Browse Items (163 total)

 AEdwardsM180621.mp3

 Martin Edwards recounts the war-time stories of his father, Frederick Edwards.
 Frederick was born in Kent in 1923, and lived on the family farm.
-He joined the RAF in 1943 as was posted to Canada for training as a navigator.
+He joined the RAF in 1943 and was posted to Canada for training as a navigator.
 On his return to England,…

 AFerdinandoP151005.mp3